Raja-Sharma/redux-blog/README.md

 ### No boilerplates used.

-### npm install then npm start and go to http://localhost:8080/
+### npm install then npm run dev and go to http://localhost:8080/